natyusha/ShokoRelay.bundle/README.md

 - Some of them also require additional Python Packages which can installed using [pip](https://pypi.org/project/pip/):
 	1. [Python-PlexAPI](https://pypi.org/project/PlexAPI/) `pip install plexapi`
 	2. [Requests](https://pypi.org/project/requests/) `pip install requests`
+- The animethemes script has the additional requirement of: [FFmpeg](https://ffmpeg.org/)

 #### [animethemes.py](https://github.com/natyusha/ShokoRelay.bundle/blob/master/Contents/Scripts/animethemes.py)
 - This script uses the Shoko and AnimeThemes APIs to find the OP/ED for a series and convert it into a Theme.mp3 file which will play when viewing the series in Plex.